martinohanlon/exploring-space-with-minecraft/en/step_7.md

 --- /task ---

-The SpaceCRAFT playback program will start and wait for you to enter a text-based command just like when using the terminal.
+The SpaceCRAFT playback program has a text-based user interface and when after it starts it will wait for you to enter a command just like when using the terminal.

 --- task ---